-Except that this doesn't answer why linked Octopus tentacles are stable while unlinked ones aren't.
+However this doesn't answer why linked Octopus tentacles are stable while unlinked ones aren't.

 I don't know.

-To date, I've mainly only developed single skin single line kites with semi-circular leading edges and straight trailing edges.
+To date, I've mainly only developed single-skin, single-line kites with semi-circular leading edges and straight trailing edges.

 These fly well as Pilots, Serpents, Octopuses, and other themes that fit this shape.